Einsteiny/einsteiny/README.md

 # Codepath Group Project - *Einsteiny*

-**Einsteiny** builds on the Khan Academy API & content to offer users a way to get daily reminders to take a break and learn something new.
+**Einsteiny** builds on the Khan Academy API & content (for now, could be extended to several content providers) to offer users a way to get daily reminders to take a break and learn something new.
+Khan does not currently offer a way to get daily reminders to learn a little every day - we hope we can encourage people to form this habit through our interface.

 Time spent: **1** hour spent in total